tpaschalis/tpaschalis.github.io/_posts/2020-03-09-golang-separate-integration-tests.markdown

     ...
 }
 ```
-Then, you would run your test suite with either `go test -v ./... -short` to run only the unit tests, or `go test ./...` to run the full suite.
+Then, you'd either use `go test -v ./... -short` to only run the unit tests, or `go test ./...` to run the full suite.

 ### With a CLI flag